ocrmypdf/OCRmyPDF/docs/docker.rst

 .. code-block:: bash

-   docker tag jbarlow83/ocrmypdf-alpine ocrmypdf docker run --rm -i ocrmypdf (... all other arguments here...) - -
+   docker run --rm -i jbarlow83/ocrmypdf-alpine (... all other arguments here...) - -

 For convenience, create a shell alias to hide the Docker command.
 It is easier to send the input file as stdin and read the output from